We built and launched a new online service which made £3.5bn of affordable homes funding available via a more efficient grants application process.

 Following the launch of the service, Homes England received 54 applications for funding which was double the previous number.
 Only 3 clarifications were needed, in contrast with the previous system where many applications needed multiple clarifications before funding could be granted.

-The service also has the potential to be re-used on for another funding programme, which is another funding route within the Affordable Homes programme.
+Following testing, we were able to confirm that the service has the potential to be re-used on other funding programmes within the Affordable Homes programme.